|« PreviousNext »|

 When you use HTTP (layer 7) for both front-end and back-end connections, your load balancer parses the headers in the request and terminates the connection before re-sending the request to the registered instance(s).
 This is the default configuration provided by Elastic Load Balancing.

 If you use HTTPS (secure HTTP) for your front-end listener, you must install an SSL server certificate on your load balancer.
 The load balancer uses the certificate to terminate and then decrypt requests before sending them to the back-end instances.
-Additionally, when you use HTTPS, the load balancer inserts or updates the X-Forwarded-* headers and can insert or update cookies for sticky sessions.
+Additionally, when you use HTTP/ HTTPS, the load balancer inserts or updates the X-Forwarded-* headers and can insert or update cookies for sticky sessions.
 For more information on X-Forwarded-* headers, see X-Forwarded-For.
 With this configuration, you can also choose to configure ciphers for SSL negotiation between your client and the load balancer.

 Not all HTTP extensions are supported in the load balancer.
 In some cases you will need to use a TCP listener if the load balancer is not able to terminate the request due to unexpected methods, response codes, or other non-standard HTTP 1.0/1.1 implementations.